Explore the concept of option chains, how to read them, their key components, and their role in options trading to make informed market decisions.

 Implied Volatility (IV) is a statistical measure based on the market’s current price data, reflecting how much the market expects the price of the underlying asset to move in the future.
 Higher implied volatility often leads to higher premiums, as options become more expensive when market conditions are volatile.

-1. Call and Put Options: Option chains are typically divided into two sections: one for call options and the other for put options.
-The call options are generally listed on the left, and put options on the right.
+Call and Put Options: Option chains are divided into two sections, one for call options and the other for put options.
+Call options are usually listed on the left, while put options appear on the right.

-2. Strike Prices: The strike prices for each option will be listed in a column, starting from the lowest and moving to the highest.
-The current market price of the underlying asset is often displayed in the centre of the strike prices.
+Strike Prices: Strike prices are listed in ascending order, with the current market price of the underlying asset often displayed in the centre.

-3. Premiums: The premium for each strike price will be listed next to it.
-This is the amount that the buyer of the option must pay for each contract.
+Premiums: The premium for each strike price is shown next to it, indicating the cost per option contract.

 Option chains provide insights into whether traders expect a stock to rise or fall, helping in trend analysis.